How NOT To Revamp Your Brand This Holiday Season

 Featured Image: Starbucks.com

 Christmas is the time of the year when small businesses can leverage the festive opportunities and use it to increase their sales.
 However, this is a crucial decision.
-Some last minute Christmas promotional tactics can backfire if they are not planned sensibly.
-Sometimes, the rebranding to stay in festive theme is only applied to the website, or the logo, or the packaging but at times brands go all the way and take a holistic approach to rebrand for the holiday season.
+Some last-minute Christmas promotional tactics can backfire if they are not planned sensibly.
+Sometimes, the rebranding to stay in the festive theme is only applied to the website, or the logo, or the packaging but at times brands go all the way and take a holistic approach to rebrand for the holiday season.
 Following in their footsteps, some small business owners feel this urge to rebrand their business that is not much recognized.
 Let’s cast a glance at some of the rebranding failures for the holiday season that small business owners should strictly avoid.

 Website Redesign